rmgibbo/wetfe/src/main/resources/static/docs/ontology.md

 Let's summon the Primicorn yet again, and suppose our friend is still fervently advocating for its veracity.
 This time, they bring a pencil to the proverbial table.

-"Look," they say, as they sketch a remarkable proof that P is _clearly_ not NP, but which hinges on the existence of a Primicorn.
+"Look," they say, as they sketch a remarkable proof that P is _clearly_ not NP -- but it hinges on the existence of a Primicorn.
 We, of course, are reflexively tempted to declare it a neat line of logic that is hopelessly lost by false assumptions.
 But, caught up in their excitement, we instead re-examine the Primicorn, there in the crux of the proof.

 We notice it's presented exactly as we'd expect -- as what we both call "a Primicorn" -- but its _used_ incorrectly.
 In fact, it's used exactly as if it were logically _not_ a Primicorn!